ansin218/hugo-blog/content/programming/count-number-of-columns-in-python-r-sql.md

 WHERE table_name = 'STUDENTS'
 ```

-## Count number of rows in Python:
+## Count number of columns of dataframe in Python:

 ```Python
 # Method 1 using len